INDICATIC-AIP/Ground-base/README.md

 After cloning this repository on the station:
 1. Move the folders "code", "INDIcode", and "AutoRun" to the Desktop.
 2. Delete the folder "NAScode" (NAS-side only).
-3. Delete the cloned folder "FID074-Estaciones" once extraction is complete.
+3. Delete the cloned folder "Ground-based" once extraction is complete.

 You can now begin installation following each module’s README.